KBlixt/PlexDBI/README.md

     cd /opt && git clone https://github.com/KBlixt/PlexDBI.git && cd PlexDBI
 ```
 At this point you can run it if you give it sudo privileges.
 It will set up the syslink for the database and the config file for you.
-but you'll still have to configure the config file.
-But just run the script and it will tell you what's wrong
-and how to fix it.
+you'll still have to configure the config file but just run the script and it will tell you what's wrong and how to fix it.
 ```sh
     sudo python3 PlexDBI.py
 ```